warmist/scripts/docs/combine-plants.rst

 --------

 ``combine-plants``
-    Combine drinks in the currently selected stockpile or container into as few stacks as possible, with a maximum of 12 units per stack.
+    Combine plants in the currently selected stockpile or container into as few stacks as possible, with a maximum of 12 units per stack.
 ``combine-plants --max 100``
     Increase the maximum stack size for fewer stacks.